gibbok/event-timeline/README.md

 For this simple application, I have chosen `MUI` for its simplicity and wide range of pre-made UI components.
 The use of Material-UI also provides a consistent and visually pleasing UI.

-The main view contains essential information about the events, with the event status highlighted with a color to grab the user's attention.
-It is possible to expand an event to get more information by clicking on the chevron icon on the right side of the event.
-When clicked, users can read more information, such as device and causes.
-I kept the design minimal to save time, so the content is displayed in a simple table.
-In a real application, we could definitely improve the layout and show more relevant infos.
+The main view displays essential information about events, with the status of each event highlighted in a color to draw the user's attention.
+To access more information, users can click on the chevron icon located on the right side of the event.
+This will expand the event and reveal additional details, such as the device and causes.
+In the interest of time, I kept the design minimal and omitted some content, resulting in a simple table display.
+However, in a real-world application, we could certainly improve the layout and display more relevant information.

 Pagination is sticky at the bottom of the screen, making it easy to find and navigate.

-The events are ordered in descending order, so the most recent events are on top.
-It could be useful to evaluate some type of filtering, for instance.
+The events are ordered in descending order at the server-side, which avoids the need for the client to perform sorting and ensures that the most recent events are displayed at the top.
+While this provides a convenient overview of recent activity, it may be useful to consider implementing some type of filtering.
+For example, users could filter events by type or time range, allowing them to focus on specific information and improve the relevance of the displayed data.

 ## Testing